 We don’t expect boys to come with enormous prior experience; we are looking for musical potential and a personality that suggests someone who is eager to contribute.

 When we select choristers we look for boys we think will really thrive in this environment.
 We like boys to start in Year 4 and we are looking for potential, so it doesn’t matter if your son hasn’t done very much singing yet.
 We can provide all the training he needs.
 What is more important is that he has a clear, unforced voice, a good ‘ear’ and, most important of all perhaps, that he is up for a challenge and keen to give it his all.

 The tests are not at all daunting.
 The first stage is for boys to come and sing informally to Mr Nethsingha, who is in charge of the music at Westminster Abbey.
-This can usually be arranged for a Saturday morning and it just takes about 15 minutes.
+This can easily be arranged and it just takes about 15 minutes.
 All we ask is that boys come with a song to sing.
 It can be very simple and perhaps something that has been sung at school.
 It certainly doesn’t have to be anything complicated.
 This informal initial audition allows Mr Nethsingha to listen to the voice and it is a good opportunity for us to get to know one another.
 Mr Nethsingha will then advise whether it is sensible to go forward to a more extended voice trial.

 The next stage is for boys to spend the day with us.
 During that assessment day they will do more singing, play their instruments (if they have started having instrumental lessons), do some simple tests in Mathematics and English and generally experience something of what it would like to be a chorister here, spending time with our current choristers.
 Details of the sorts of musical tests we do are detailed below.

 Please contact Jennifer Benjamin at the school on 020 7654 4918 or email: Admissions for further details.